microsoft/WhatTheHack/061-DynatraceOnAzure/Coach/README.md

 ## Azure Requirements

 This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.

+In addition to that, if this hack is run within the same Company/Orgnization, each hack attendee will need their own Azure/Entra AD tenant.
+The free trial tenant for Dynatrace via Marketplace, [Azure Native Dynatrace Service](https://azuremarketplace.microsoft.com/en-US/marketplace/apps/dynatrace.dynatrace_portal_integration?tab=Overview), limits customers to be able to  create 1 trial tenant for their Organization.
+Therefore, each attendee will need an [Azure Pass codes](https://www.microsoftazurepass.com/) to successfully run this hack.
+With Azure Pass codes, each attendee will get their own Azure AD/Entra tenant.

 These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

 - Attendees should have the “Azure account administrator” (or "Owner") role on the Azure subscription in order setup Azure Monitor metrics integration.